Long-range transverse momentum correlations and radial flow in Pb$-$Pb collisions at the LHC with ALICE

 Figure~\ref{fig:v0pT_piKprot} shows $v_{0}(p_\mathrm{T})$ as a function of $p_\mathrm{T}$ up to 6~GeV/$\it{c}$ for pions, kaons, and protons in three centrality intervals.
 The overall $p_\mathrm{T}$ dependence follows the trend observed for $\mathrm{h}^{\pm}$.
 A clear mass ordering is observed for $p_\mathrm{T} < 3$~GeV/$\it{c}$ across all centralities, consistent with expectations from the hydrodynamic model~\cite{Ollitrault:2007du, Borghini:2005kd, Parida:2024ckk}.
 For $p_\mathrm{T} > 3$~GeV/$\it{c}$, $v_{0}(p_\mathrm{T})$ for protons surpasses that of pions and kaons, with the latter two being consistent within uncertainties.
-This behavior is similar to the baryon-meson splitting observed for $v_n$, suggesting quark recombination as the particle-production mechanism~\cite{PHENIX:2003qra, ALICE:2014wao, ALICE:2022zks, PHENIX:2014uik, ALICE:2016cti}.
+This behavior is similar to the baryon-meson splitting observed for $v_n$~\cite{PHENIX:2003qra, ALICE:2014wao, ALICE:2022zks, PHENIX:2014uik, ALICE:2016cti}, suggesting quark recombination as the particle-production mechanism~\cite{Wan:2025rzg}.
 The separation between the results for protons and mesons ($\pi^{\pm}$ and $\mathrm{K}^{\pm}$) is significant in central and semicentral collisions, but becomes less pronounced in peripheral collisions.
+When $v_{0}(p_\mathrm{T})/n_q$ is plotted as a function of the transverse kinetic energy per constituent quark, $(m_\mathrm{T}-m_{0})/n_{q}$, the results for all species approximately collapse onto a common curve, demonstrating constituent quark number (NCQ) scaling~\ref{sec:NCQ}.
+This scaling behavior is consistent with the presence of partonic collectivity prior to hadronization, with hadrons forming via recombination of flowing quarks.
 The measurements are compared to theoretical predictions from IP-Glasma+MUSIC+UrQMD and HIJING.
 The hydrodynamic model captures the mass-dependent hierarchy of protons, kaons, and pions observed in the data across all centralities.
 The best agreement is found for protons, extending up to 3~GeV/$c$, while pions and kaons are described up to $\sim$2~GeV/$c$ and $\sim$1.5~GeV/$c$, with increasing deviations at higher $p_\mathrm{T}$.
-On the other hand, the HIJING model fails to reproduce the data in central and semicentral collisions, and does not capture the separation between proton and mesons at higher $p_\mathrm{T}$ ($p_\mathrm{T} > 3$~GeV/$\it{c}$).
-In peripheral collisions, HIJING provides a reasonable description of the measurements, similar to that observed for inclusive charged particles.
+On the other hand, the HIJING model fails to reproduce the data in central and semicentral collisions.
+It neither captures the pronounced mass ordering characteristic of the hydrodynamic model, nor the observed separation between protons and mesons at higher $p_\mathrm{T}$ ($p_\mathrm{T} > 3$~GeV/$c$).
+In peripheral collisions, HIJING describes the overall trend for pions, but overestimates the values for kaons and protons, especially at low $p_\mathrm{T}$.